 The Corporation provides long-term incentive compensation to its NEOs through the 2015 Stock Option Plan (the "2015 Plan").
 The CCGC recommends the granting of Options from time to time based on its assessment of the appropriateness of doing so in light of the long-term strategic objectives of the Corporation, its current stage of development, the need to retain or attract particular key personnel, the number of Options already outstanding and overall market conditions.
 The CCGC views the granting of Options as a means of promoting the success of the Corporation and higher returns to its shareholders.
-As such, the CCGC does not grant Options in excessively dilutive numbers or at exercise prices not reflective of the Corporation's underlying value.
-During the fiscal year ended March 31, 2018, the Corporation granted Options in respect of an aggregate of 748,755 Class A common shares to its NEOs.
+As such, the CCGC does not grant Options in excessively dilutive numbers.
+During the fiscal year ended March 31, 2019, the Corporation granted Options in respect of an aggregate of 1,137,500 Class A common shares to its NEOs.
+These Options have an exercise price of \$0.19 per Class A common share and an expiry date of December 17, 2028.
+These Options may be exercised in whole or in part in respect of 1/3 of the shares subject to these Options every 12 month period following the date of grant.
+In addition to the vesting schedule set out above, 40% of the Options granted to the CEO of the Corporation are subject to a performance-related objective that is set by the CCGC.